webgriffe/esb/README.md

 With Webgriffe ESB you integrate different systems by only implementing workers and producers.
 The framework will take care about the rest.

-It is possible to specify dependencies across flows.
+It is possible to specify **dependencies** across flows.
 When one such dependency is specified so that flow A depends on flow B, whenever flow B is working some job or it has queued jobs, then flow A will still produce and queue new jobs, but it will not process them.
 When flow B finishes processing its last job and its tube is empty, then flow A begins to work through its jobs.
 Dependencies can also be multiple, meaning that flow A can depend on both flow B and flow C (and more, if needed).
-In this case flow A will wait until all its dependencies finish working their jobs.
+In this case flow A will wait until **all** its dependencies finish working their jobs and **all** their tubes are empty.
+If a new job is created for any of the dependencies while flow A is working, flow A will complete the jobs it's currently working and then it will stop until all its dependencies are idle (empty tube and no jobs being worked).
-Indirect dependencies are not honored, so if flow A depends on flow B, which in turn depends on flow C, a job for flow C will not stop flow A. Flow A will only check flow B. If you want this indirect behavior, simply make the dependency between flow A and flow C explicit by saying that flow A depends on both flows B and C.
+Indirect dependencies are **not** honored.
+This means that if flow A depends on flow B, which in turn depends on flow C, a job for flow C will **not** stop flow A. Flow A will only check flow B. If you want this indirect behavior, simply make the dependency between flow A and flow C explicit by saying that flow A depends on both flows B and C.

 Webgriffe ESB is designed to use a single binary which is used as a main entry point of the whole application; all the producers and workers are started and executed by a single PHP binary.
 This is possible by using [Amp](http://amphp.org/) concurrency framework.